FrancisCrickInstitute/CALM/README.md

 >Senft RA, Diaz-Rohrer B, Colarusso P, Swift L, Jamali N, et al. (2023) A biologist’s guide to planning and performing quantitative bioimaging experiments.
 PLOS Biology 21(6): e3002167.

+Images are essentially grids of numbers and image analysis allows for the translation of these numbers into insights.
+Talk to us about analysis prior to acquiring any image data - we're happy to provide all the training you need.

 # How Can We Help?

 Feel free to get in touch at any time.
 We sit in Bioinformatics Suite in 3NE - we're right in front of the doors as you walk in.
 Otherwise, reach out on Slack or just email: